phoboslab/Ejecta/README.md

+# Protecta

+A fork of Ejecta with an embedded file system to protect JavaScript source in an Ejecta.ipa.

+---

 # Ejecta

 Ejecta is a fast, open source JavaScript, Canvas & Audio implementation for iOS.
 Think of it as a Browser that can only display a Canvas element.